 Instead of having to research, purchase and design-in multiple parts, a single Multi-Range part simplifies both the design and manufacturing of a product.
 Designing in the same part throughout your designs is much more efficient than having to select multiple components.
 When you design in each of the Superior pressure sensors, the setting of the pressure is done via a single software command.
 It’s that simple.
 Add the fact that there is only one product to inventory, and your manufacturing team will also appreciate the value of Multi-Range!

 Benefits of Multi-Range Technology include:

-Closed Loop Control adds capabilities to set and maintain flow rates via pressure management by directly controlling fans, motors, valves and actuators.
-Superior Sensors offers the option to have this capability integrated into the sensor in order to more effectively set and maintain flow rates by directly controlling these elements to maintain flow rate targets.
+Closed Loop Control adds capabilities to set and maintain flow rates via pressure management by directly controlling motors, valves and actuators.
+Superior offers the option to have this capability integrated into the sensor in order to more effectively set and maintain flow rates by directly controlling motors, valves and actuators to maintain flow rate targets.

 The integrated Closed Loop Control design significantly reduces loop delays in the electronic circuit by up to 100x.
 This integrated solution also eliminates the need to design and implement a complex control loop system, resulting in more efficient, more reliable and less costly products.
 Closed Loop Control is of extreme value in medical respiratory devices such as ventilators and CPAP, as well as in air quality measurement products.